codemagic-ci-cd/codemagic-docs/content/configuration/build-versioning.md

 ```

 {{<notebox>}}
-By default, the action will try to get the latest build number as the maximum build number across all tracks (`internal`, `alpha`, `beta`, `production` and custom tracks if available).
-If you want to limit the search, you can specify a particular track(s) with the optional argument `--tracks` described [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#--tracksinternal--alpha--beta--production).
+By default, the action will try to get the latest build number as the maximum build number across all tracks (`internal`, `alpha`, `beta`, `production`, and custom tracks, if available).
+If you want to limit the search, you can specify particular tracks with the optional argument `--tracks` described [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/google-play/get-latest-build-number.md#--tracksinternal--alpha--beta--production).
 {{</notebox>}}

 There are a number of ways how you can pass the obtained build number to an Android project (through environment variables, `gradlew` argument properties, file, or a call from `build.gradle`).
 Check the [android-versioning-example repository](https://github.com/codemagic-ci-cd/android-versioning-example/tree/master) for more details.

 #### Get the build number in the Flutter workflow editor

-Provided you have exported your Google Play Console service account credentials as environment variable `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`, you can call it immediately as a build argument to your android build command to increment the build number:
+Provided you have exported your Google Play Console service account credentials as an environment variable `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`, you can call it immediately as a build argument to your Android build command to increment the build number:

 ```bash
 --build-number=$(($(google-play get-latest-build-number --package-name 'com.example.app') + 1))  # use your own package name